Zahner-elektrik/Thales-Remote-Python/README.md

 ![Thales-Remote-Python](https://doc.zahner.de/github_resources/Thales-Remote-Python.png)

-Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](http://zahner.de/pdf/Remote2.pdf) to control [Zahner ZENNIUM Potentiostats](http://zahner.de/products/electrochemical-workstation.html).
+Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](https://doc.zahner.de/Remote.pdf) to control [Zahner ZENNIUM Potentiostats](https://zahner.de/products#potentiostats).
-It was developed to **easily integrate** [Zahner ZENNIUM Potentiostats](http://zahner.de/products/electrochemical-workstation.html) into Python scripts for more **complex measurement** tasks and for **automation purposes**.
+It was developed to **easily integrate** [Zahner ZENNIUM Potentiostats](https://zahner.de/products#potentiostats) into Python scripts for more **complex measurement** tasks and for **automation purposes**.

-The measurement methods **Impedance Spectroscopy (EIS)**, **Cyclic Voltammetry (CV)**, **IE**,and **DC sequences** are supported.
+The measurement methods **Impedance Spectroscopy (EIS)**, **Cyclic Voltammetry (CV)**, **Current–Voltage characteristic (IE)**,and **DC sequences** are supported.
 Also constant current or constant voltage can be output and current and voltage can be measured.
 Single frequency impedance measurement is also possible.
-Other supported functions are the remote control of the [BC-MUX](http://zahner.de/products/multiplexer/bc-mux.html) and the import of ism files in Python.
+Other supported functions are the remote control of the [BC-MUX](https://zahner.de/products-details/multiplexer/bc-mux) and the import of ism files in Python.

 # 📚 Documentation